MassTransit/MassTransit/docs/usage/request-response.md

 The syntax is significantly cleaner than dealing with message object, consumer contexts, responses, etc. And since async/await and messaging are both about asynchronous programming, it's a natural fit.

+> **Important:** MassTransit uses a temporary non-durable queue and has a consumer to handle responses.
+This temporary queue only get configured and created when you _start the bus_.
+If you forget to start the bus in your application code, the request client will fail with a timeout, waiting for a response.

 ## Using the request client in ASP.NET MVC

 The request client instance can be registered with the dependency resolver using the `IRequestClient`